jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

     type:      the optional type of gradient fill
     angle:     the optional angle of the linear fill

-If gradient fill is used on a chart object it overrides the solid fill properties of the object.

 The ``colors`` property sets a list of colors that define the ``gradient``::

     chart.set_plotarea({